The Gallipoli Campaign

 By late 1914 the Western Front through France and Belgium had become static and a new front was needed.
 The Allies also hoped that if they attacked the Ottoman Empire, Greece and Bulgaria might be drawn into the war on the Allied side.

-Winston Churchill was the First Lord of the Admirality, and he put forth plans for a naval attack based on two sets of assumptions.
-First, that the Royal Navy had a large number of obsolete battleships not useful against the German High Seas Fleet in the North Sea, but they might be useful in another naval theatre.
-Second, that Turkish troop strength was low.
-The second assumption, which turned out to be very wrong, was based on erroneous reports from T.E.
+Winston Churchill was the First Lord of the Admirality, and he presented plans for a naval attack based on three sets of assumptions.
+First, that the Royal Navy had a large number of obsolete war ships not useful against the German High Seas Fleet in the North Sea, but they might be useful in another naval theatre.
+Second, that Turkish troop strength was low, an incorrect assumption based on erroneous reports from T.E.
 Lawrence.
+The equally wrong third assumption was that the decline of the Ottoman Empire meant that their troops would be apathetic.
+At least the British did have those obsolete ships.

 The main attack was launched on 18 March.
 A fleet of 18 battleships and many cruisers and destroyers targeted the narrowest point where the Dardannelles are just a mile wide.
 The Allies were unaware of the extent of the Ottoman naval mines, and several ships were lost or heavily damaged.